-Unexpected in the middle of Paris and not far from Luxembourg Gardens Zadkine described his “hidden treasure” with the following words:
+Zadkine Museum is one of the most interesting museums in Paris that you can visit for FREE.
+An unexpected little house in the middle of Paris and not far from Luxembourg Gardens Zadkine described his “hidden treasure” with the following words:

 Viens voir ma folie d’Assas, et tu comprendras combien la vie d’un homme peut être changée à cause d’un pigeonnier, à cause d’un arbre

 “Come to see my Assas’ crazy thing (on Assas Street) and you will understand how much a man’s life can change because of a pigeonnier, because of a tree.”

 ABOUT OSSIP ZADKINE

 Ossip Zadkine (1890 – 1967) was a Russian sculptor who settled in Paris in 1910.
 He was one of most representative artists of the École de Paris, an institution made up of foreign artists that chose Paris to live and work.
 Zadkine was strongly influenced by primitivism and later in his career he went through a cubist period, taking his inspiration from Greek and Roman classical art.
 The bronze sculpture of Van Gogh at Auvers-sur-Oise is one of his most popular works.